Tubbz-alt/pandemic-1/README.md

 ### tl;dr

 This document provides documentation to be used to play the Ruby Pandemics.
 For Pandemic rules, [click here on  wikipedia](http://tinyurl.com/hvr9nfr).
+Number of players = 2 to 4.

 ### Environment